Skelly0/Publicia/documentation/Publicia Documentation.md

 - API keys should never be committed to version control

 ## Recent Updates

+### Version 13.7 (March 2025)
+- Added BM25 search capability for better keyword matching
+- Implemented contextual retrieval to enhance chunks with AI-generated context
+- Replaced rank-based fusion with score-based fusion (60% embeddings, 40% BM25)
+- Added fallback mechanism to reranking to ensure results are always returned
+- Fixed critical issue to include contextualized chunks in prompts sent to models
+- Enhanced `/export_prompt` to show contextual enhancements for chunks
+- Added Google Docs change detection with content hashing for efficiency
+- Added comprehensive logging for the search system
+- Added rank_bm25 dependency for BM25 functionality

+### Version 13.6 (March 2025)
+- Fixed "user object has no attribute nickname" error for better handling of user mentions
+- Added retry system when models return blank or extremely short responses
+- Made TOP_K act as a maximum limit for chunks parsed in
+- Enhanced reranking system with improved filter modes for better search relevance
+- Added better error handling for edge cases
+- Improved message splitting for longer responses

 ### Version 13.5 (March 2025)
 - Fixed "user object has no attribute nickname" error for better handling of user mentions